kyrregjerstad/SvelteKit-kit/README.md

 # SvelteKit Project

-A modern SvelteKit application with authentication, database integration, and a comprehensive UI component library.
+A modern SvelteKit application with authentication, database integration, and shadcn-svelte.

 ## Quick Start